 2008-2018, HEALTHCARE ANALYST, Pro Bono consulting

-I work on government advisory boards advising on health policy and programs, I mentor students, and voluntarily use clinical skills at hospitals, pharmacies, and nursing homes.
+I work on government advisory boards advising on health policy and programs, I mentor students, I conduct R&D on economic development programs, and voluntarily use clinical skills at hospitals, pharmacies, and nursing homes.

 2009-2011, PHARMACY STAFF, Rite Aid Pharmacies, DC

 Worked at 10+ pharmacies in DC and MD, consulting patients on pharmacotherapy.